Dark Purple Azure

 (Photo from: "Flying Colours", Coupar & Coupar, 1992)

-The Caterpillar is flat and pinkish-brown with dark markings and a dark dorsal line.
+The Caterpillar of this species is flat and pinkish-brown with dark markings and a dark dorsal line.
 It is often attended by ants of various genera including :

 which are variously parasitic on :

-The male adults are purple on top with black margins.
+The male adults are purple on top, with dark brown margins.

-The females are brown on top with a large cream patch on each forewing.
+The females are dark brown on top with a large cream patch on each forewing.

-Underneath, the fore wings are dark brown, with yellow wing tips.
-The undersides of the hind wings have a complex brown pattern.
-The males have some white crescent markings on the underside of the fore wings, and the females have a large cream spot.
-The butterflies have a wing span of about 4 cms.
+Underneath, the forewings are dark brown, with pale wing-tips.
+The undersides of the hindwings have a complex brown pattern.
+The males have some white crescent markings on the underside of the forewings.
+The females have a large cream spot.
+The butterflies have a wing-span of about 4 cms.